dspinellis/alexandria3k/README.md

 <!-- INTRO-BEGIN -->

-The _alexandria3k_ Python package supplies a command-line tool and an API providing fast and space-efficient relational query access to the following large scientific publication open data sets.
+The _alexandria3k_ Python package supplies a command-line tool and an API providing fast and space-efficient relational query access to several large scientific publication open data sets.
 Data are decompressed on the fly, thus allowing the package's use even on storage-restricted laptops.